lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 > additional victory point.
 The final score is tied between Lisa and Richard,
 > with 2 victory points each.

+Note Master cards you put on another Methuselah's card are still controlled by you, they are removed from the game when you are ousted.

+Ⓡ If control of a card is returned to a player who has been ousted, the card is burned.

 ### 9.2.
 Withdrawing from the Game

 If you have exhausted your library and begin your turn with less than a full